hieudepoet/sui-move-bootcamp/H1/README.md

 - The concept of package immutability in Sui and why upgrades are necessary for iterative development.
 - How to perform package upgrades while maintaining the benefits of immutable code.
 - The use of versioned shared objects to manage state and restrict access to only the latest package version.
-- Safe migration patterns, including the use of `AdminCap` and migration functions to transition users and objects to upgraded logic.
+- Safe migration patterns, including the use of `Publisher` and migration functions to transition users and objects to upgraded logic.
 - Best practices for maintaining compatibility and deprecating old functionality.

 By the end of this section, you will be able to design and implement upgradeable Move packages, ensuring your smart contracts remain secure, maintainable, and up-to-date as requirements evolve.